Turbo Tax Video How to Claim Tax Credit

-One possible solution to the Family Issue would be to have the Employer get a program thru the SHOP exchange, exclude dependents, then they are NOT eligible and can then select “None of the Above” and get subsidies based on household income.
+One possible solution to the Family Issue would be to have the Employer get a program thru the SHOP exchange, Kaiser Direct or check with us [email protected] many other companies may do it, exclude dependents, then they are NOT eligible and can then select “None of the Above” and get subsidies based on household income.

 Under the law, those workers whose employers offer “affordable coverage” will not be eligible for subsidies in the exchanges.
 To be eligible, per the law’s definition, the cost of employer-based health insurance must exceed 9.5% of the worker’s household income.
 In January 2013 the Internal Revenue Service (CFR 1.36 B 2) ruled that only the cost of covering the individual employee would be considered in determining whether the cost of coverage exceeded 9.5% of income.

 Metal Levels – Bronze 60% Actuarial Value –

 Minimum Value Definition ==>An employer-sponsored plan provides minimum value if it covers at least 60 percent of the total allowed cost of benefits that are expected to be incurred under the plan.
 See Notice 2014-69 for additional guidance regarding whether an employer-sponsored plan provides minimum value coverage if the plan fails to substantially cover in-patient hospitalization services or physician services IRS.gov * Covered CA Bulletin page 2 * Our Ben E Lect Webpage * Employer is mandated to tell you 1095 C * IRS Notice 2012-31 *

 Related Pages, Links & Resources in the subsidy and tax credit section and FAQ’s